Explore our careers opportunities at proSapient

 Service Providers: When we employ a third-party to perform a function on our behalf, we provide it with the personal data that it needs to perform its specific function.
 These companies are authorized to use your personal data only as necessary to provide these services to us.
 We use service providers for the purposes of delivering our products and services, [managing payments, hosting, IT, security, support, billing, surveys, facilitating and recording conference calls, providing transcripts, business development, marketing, and communications].
 We also share personal data with our accountants, auditors, insurers, lawyers and other external professional advisors to proSapient, subject to binding contractual obligations of confidentiality.

 Clients: We share Identity Data, Contact Data, Due Diligence Data, Profile Data & Transaction Data relating to Industry Experts with our Clients in connection with a particular Project as further described in our Expert Terms and Client Master Services Agreement (“MSA”).
+This includes any call recordings, transcripts or survey responses you may have provided during your interaction with the client.
 We may also share this information with your current and former employers and companies you have provided services to or contracted with for the purposes of verifying Industry Expert information and/or confirming any consents or approvals Industry Experts may need to participate in our networks, platforms or Client Projects or other products and services.

 In some circumstances you can ask us to delete your data: see Your Legal Rights below for further information.